jrcarl624/FriendConnect/README.md

 Step 1: Clone the repo, or download the repos files as a `zip` archive

 ![Github Download](./img/GithubDL.PNG)

+Unzip the archive and/or navigate to the root directory of the tool.

 Step 2: Make sure you are on node version 18